-3.1.1 All members to abide by standing orders "A member of a local authority must abide by the standing orders adopted under clause 27 [of Schedule 7 of the Local Government Act 2002]."
+3.1.1 All members to abide by standing orders

+"A member of a local authority must abide by the standing orders adopted under clause 27 [of Schedule 7 of the Local Government Act 2002]."

-3.1.2 Additional to or substitution of standing orders and practices additional to, or in substitution of these standing orders for the conduct of the business to be transacted.
+3.1.2 Additional to or substitution of standing orders

+Notwithstanding the generality of Standing Order 3.1.1, for any quasijudicial proceedings, the local authority may adopt meeting procedures and practices additional to, or in substitution of these standing orders for the conduct of the business to be transacted.